Trevorjoel/portfolio-S-E-R-N/README.md

 # cra-express-mysql

-This project is an experimentation with full stack configuration of :
+This project is my new portfolio.It's has been made from the boilerplate code at: https://github.com/Trevorjoel/cra-express-mysql
-NODE, EXPRESS, MYSQL, CREATE REACT APP and other development packages.
+NODE, EXPRESS, MYSQL, CREATE REACT APP & Foundation.
-The purpose is to learn and create a full-stack for further projects.
-You're encourages to critique my work and offer suggestions.

 ## Available Scripts